swiss-seismological-service/scdetect/doc/base/Architecture.rst

 is, ``scdetect-cc`` fetches waveform data by means of the :external:term:`RecordStream` interface, but it also uses data products (i.e. EventParameters) for template generation.
-If connected to the messaging system, results (i.e. declared origins (including station magnitudes), picks and amplitudes) are sent to the messaging system.
+If connected to the :external:ref:`messaging system
+<concepts_messaging>`, results (i.e. declared origins (including both station
+magnitudes and network magnitudes), picks and amplitudes) are sent to the :external:ref:`messaging system <concepts_messaging>`.

 For further information with regard to the SeisComP architecture please refer to the :external:ref:`SeisComP documentation <overview>`.